yangwao/slides/slides.md

 <div>

-- We were looking into NFT ecosystem for creative leverage
+- We were looking into the NFT ecosystem for creative leverage

 - Kusama native NFTs were introduced (RMRK)